 When you take out a mortgage, you’ll apply for either a fixed or variable interest rate.
 The interest rate will also vary depending on what state you live in, your credit history and whether you have a 15-year or 30-year mortgage.

 But in general, the average interest rate for a mortgage ranges between 3.00% to 7.84%.
 This mortgage calculator can help you figure out your monthly mortgage payments and what kind of interest rate you can expect to receive.

-Your auto loan interest rate will depend on your credit history, repayment terms and lender.
-If you have a high credit score, you can expect to qualify for rates as low as 2% to 3%.
-However, if your credit score is below 580, you’ll be considered a subprime borrower, and your interest rate could be five to 10 times higher.
+Taking out an auto loan for the purchase of a new or used car is simpler than ever.
+Your exact auto loan interest rate will depend on your credit history, repayment terms and lender.
+If you have a high credit score, you can expect to qualify for rates as low as 3%.
+However, if your credit score is below 580, you’ll be considered a subprime borrower, and your interest rate could be 5 to 6 times higher.

-If you want to improve your odds of receiving a low-interest rate, the best place to start is to work on improving your credit score.
-You can check out some additional resources to learn more about how to build and maintain a good credit score.
+If you want to improve your odds of getting the best interest rate, the best place to start is to work on improving your credit score.
+This step-by-step guide can help you discover several ways to boost it in minutes.